Updated: Aug 16

 But due to a variety of factors- including a socio-political wave of anti-religious zeitgeist in the academic West, and some disturbing maleducation from our systems within, negative religion is becoming something of an epidemic.
 Particularly at this time of year, when we are encouraged to do and feel hard things- it's not so light and feel good, and it can depress or alienate people.
 I've seen it firsthand in varying degrees- personally and professionally - anxiety, OCD, and depression can get activated by this intense focus on fixing the broken- in the world and the self.
 And this time of year is just a zoom-in of what religion feels like for many in general, not only now.
 Particularly if they grew up in a home or school system that over-emphasizes guilt, shame, minutia, and "you're not good enough" messages instead of inspiring, loving, forgiving spirituality.
 So many kids (and adults) end up with a corrupted version of religion that's based on fear rather than love, based on societal pressure rather than personal integrity, based on compulsion rather than free will.

 I don't believe G-d intended for it to feel this way.
 I know this is something I need to remind myself all the time.
-So what I've been wanting to start for awhile, is a project called: Joyful Judaism.
-I don't have an exact plan of what this would entail, other than trying to put out content that engenders healthy, empowered, uplifting feelings within the religious experience.
+So I've been trying to put out content that engenders healthy, empowered, uplifting feelings within the religious experience.

-Going from Av into this Elul season, I would like to take upon myself to try and do my small part to find, share, and generate healthy, balanced, joyful religious content, mostly on social media, (where this post originated) using #joyfuljudaism but maybe here too.
-I invite anyone who is interested in hopping aboard to participate in the comments below:)
+Going from Av into this Elul season, I would like to take upon myself to try and do my small part to find, share, and generate healthy, balanced, joyful religious content, mostly on social media, (where this post originated) using #joyfuljudaism and invite others to join along.